techsaavy8784/Medical-System/README.md

 - preferred branch names to be either by the programmer or by large project scope
 - Preferred is your initials.
 That is why you see `dhf` and `dhfDev`
 - make sure to prevent the docker build error by making a local docker build before the code push
-- you must stop local mongodb if running on machine, else it will throw the same port error
+- you must stop local Mongodb if running docker locally, to avoid the same port error (27017)
-- `docker compose up`
+- local docker command `docker compose up`

 <br>